abigailfrostastro/abigailfrost.github.io/_pages/cv.md

 Outreach
 ======
 * ‘Astronomy for All’ Workshop at the University of Leeds - Developing sign language for astrophysics - September 2019
-  * Working with Dr. Olja Panic (who runs this initiative) at the University of Leeds I helped to explain astrophysical concepts to enable thegeneration of new signs for British Sign Language.
-We worked with linguists and deaf amateur astronomers/instrumentalists to develop signsrelevant to star formation.
+  * Working with Dr. Olja Panic (who runs this initiative) at the University of Leeds I helped to explain astrophysical concepts to enable the generation of new signs for British Sign Language.
+We worked with linguists and deaf amateur astronomers and instrumentalists to develop signs relevant to star formation.
 * ‘Pint of Science’ Festival - I hosted, presented at and helped to organize days of this outreach festival which is held in 34 cities across the UK.
 * Research Nights - Public engagement talk.
 Talk title: ‘How do giants grow?
 Where the most massive stars in our universe come from’ - Public audience